DylanChelo/CSC212-RecursiveGraphics/README.md

 2.  **Install SFML library (Optional)**

-There are three ways to install SFML library:
+The SFML Library is currently installed in this repository, so there is no need to download and configure for yourself.
+However, as libraries are very finicky, below are instructions for three ways to install it if you run into issues using our repo version:

 * Using package manager